LanGvest/plantopia/README.md

 ## License

 Copyright © 2024 Vyacheslav Logvinets (LanGvest).
 All rights reserved.<br/>
 Licensed under the AGPL-3.0 license.
-See LICENSE in the project root for detailed information.
+See [LICENSE](LICENSE) for more information.